 I know, I know, the last thing parents want our kids to do this summer is spend all day watching YouTube videos or playing more Minecraft.
-I just hope my kids can find a little more balance with screen time this summer, and that whatever screen time they do have can be used maybe in uh, more creative or productive ways.
+We’re always hoping our kids can find a little more balance with screen time over the summer, and that whatever screen time they do have can be used maybe in uh, more creative or productive ways.

 Which is why I was really pleased when I checked out Apple’s free downloadable workbook of 30 creative activities for kids.
 Because they’re not all about vegging out on tablets or phones.
 At all.